distortednet/TwitchDB/README.md

 Stuff that needs worked on

  - main index page tab menu overflows on small resolutions
- - schedule needs to autofill in the profile edit if user has selected a schedule already
- - certain input fields like db search, label overflows the input
  - add mod bio field
  - make hash tags in video titles on profile link to respective creative directories
  - maybe profile tag cloud for better content sorting in the future?
  - notification system of some sort (maybe issue notifications via whispers?)
+ - wider profile page

  some notes for beta stuff